 To reboot a TV, press the power button on the TV or the TV remote control, then unplug it from the wall outlet, plug it back into the outlet a few minutes later, and press the power button again to power on the TV.

 Fix 5.
-Update the Phone and TV OS
+Update the phone, TV, and casting app

 Keeping the firmware or software on your devices up to date is always the right choice.
 Manufacturers regularly release updates to add new features and fix the known issues in the previous versions to boost security.